Totila: Initial victories

 Totila's strategy was to move fast and take control of the countryside, leaving the Byzantine forces in control of well-defended cities, and especially the ports.
 When Belisarius eventually returned to Italy, Procopius relates that "during a space of five years he did not succeed once in setting foot on any part of the land ... except where some fortress was, but during this whole period he kept sailing about visiting one port after another."
 Totila circumvented those cities where a drawn-out siege would have been required, razing the walls of cities that capitulated to him, such as Beneventum.
 Totila's conquest of Italy was marked not only by celerity but also by mercy, and Gibbon says "none were deceived, either friends or enemies, who depended on his faith or his clemency."
 However, Totila could be merciless, as Procopius recounts.
-For instance, after a successful siege of a resisting city like Perugia, Totila had its bishop, St.Herculanus, beheaded.
+For instance, after a successful siege of a resisting city like Perugia, Totila had its bishop, Herculanus of Perugia, beheaded by a soldier (though originally planned to be flayed).
 Procopius left a written portrayal of Totila before his troops were drawn up for battle:

 The armour in which he was clad was abundantly plated with gold and the ample adornments which hung from his cheek plates as well as his helmet and spear were not only purple, but in other respects befitting a king … And he himself, sitting upon a very large horse, began to dance under arms skillfully between the two armies.
 And as he rode he hurled his javelin into the air and caught it again as it quivered above him, then passed it rapidly from hand to hand, shifting it with consummate skill.